Louis W. Roberts

-Louis Wright Roberts (September 1, 1913 – November 3, 1995) was an American microwave physicist.
+Louis Wright Roberts (September 1, 1913 – November 3, 1995) was an African American microwave physicist.
 In the 1960s, he was the chief of the Microwave Laboratory at NASA's Electronics Research Center.
 In the 1970s and 1980s he worked at the United States Department of Transportation's John A. Volpe National Transportation Systems Center, beginning in senior research positions and ultimately becoming the director of the center.
 His research focused on optics and microwave engineering.

 Early life and education

 Louis Wright Roberts was born on September 1, 1913, in Jamestown, New York, to Dora Catherine Wright and Louis Lorenzo Roberts.
 Roberts earned his bachelor's degree from Fisk University in 1935 and his master's degree from the University of Michigan in 1937.
 He studied for a doctoral degree at the University of Michigan from 1939 to 1941, later completing his studies at the Massachusetts Institute of Technology (MIT) in 1946.
 Fisk University later awarded him an honorary doctorate in 1985.